3DBAG/3dbag-docs/includes/media.md

 Below you can find a list of notable articles, posts, tweets and videos about 3D BAG.
-Please [let us know](../contact.md) if you think something is missing!
+Please [send us a mail](../contact.md) if you think something is missing!

 ## Applications of 3D BAG
 + 3D printing